|

 European starlings are goofy birds, similar in many ways to blue jays.
 I’ve seen groups of both birds antagonizing each other before.

-These guys are far from only being northeast winter birds – they’re an invasive species that has spread all over North America.
+These guys live in far more than just the northeast – they’re an invasive species that has spread all over North America.
 We have Shakespeare enthusiasts to thank for that.

 Goldfinches

-Goldfinches look much less gold in winter!
-They molt, which gives them this mottled brown look.
+American goldfinches look much less gold in winter!
+They molt, which gives them this mottled brown appearance.
 Come summer, their bright yellow feathers will return in full glory.

 The house sparrow is one of the world’s most universal birds.
 They can be found on nearly every continent!
 Naturally, they’ll frequent feeders in winter if given the chance.